henck/imagefs/README.md

     imagefs.exe <a/add>    <image file name> <file> [more files]

-This assumes that you have an empty image ready, created as detailed in paragraph 3.
+This assumes that you have an empty image ready, created as detailed above.
 For example, you could run:

     imagefs c myimage.img 2880
     imagefs a myimage.img file1.dat file2.dat